mattfarina/community-1/governance/governance.md

 * Utilizing Helm/CNCF money for anything CNCF deems "not cheap and easy" (simple majority)

 Other decisions may, but do not need to be, called out and put up for decision on the [Helm mailing list](https://lists.cncf.io/g/cncf-helm) at any time and by anyone.
 By default, any decisions called to a vote will be for a _simple majority_ vote.

+All decisions that need to be voted on need to occur on a medium that records that vote.
+This can be a mailing list, an issue on a repository in the Helm GitHub organization, or a recorded meeting.

 ## Code of Conduct